erudinsky/Azure-Bicep-Workshop/Workshop/8-Clean-up.md

 ```

-2. Deleted (purge) Key Vault:
+## Task 8.2: Deleted (purge) Key Vault:

 ![Purge KV](../.attachments/8-purge-kv.png)

+## Task 8.3: IAM clean up

-3. Remove custom roles and role assignments
+* Remove custom roles and role assignments
-4. Remove assignment of service principal (and service principal itself) that was used in DevOps part.
+* Remove assignment of service principal (and service principal itself) that was used in DevOps part.

 ## Resources

 [az cli](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-lates)

+## Congratulations

+Congratulations!
+You have completed this workshop.
+If you have a feedback please direct it via [@evgenyrudinsky](https://twitter.com/evgenyrudinsky) or contact via [my blog](https://erudinsky.com/).